 The acceleration of urbanization, combined with the intensifying impacts of climate change, has sharply magnified the heat-related health risks in large African cities, a prime example being Johannesburg[1].
 Despite the growing urgency, there is a conspicuous dearth of comprehensive data and understanding of heat-health outcomes, the varying degrees of exposure and vulnerability, and the array of potential interventions tailored to these unique African urban contexts[1-4].

 This PhD study is deeply intertwined with the HE2AT Center's Research Project 2 (RP2).
-Sponsored by the US National Institutes of Health (NIH), the HE2AT Center stands as a vanguard initiative committed to mitigating the health repercussions of climate change in Africa through data science and interdisciplinary collaboration.
+Sponsored by the US National Institutes of Health (NIH), the HE2AT Center is a vanguard initiative committed to mitigating the health repercussions of climate change in Africa through data science and interdisciplinary collaboration.
 RP2, in particular, ventures into the depths of spatial and demographic nuances underlying heat-health interactions in Johannesburg.
-Anchored in a robust empirical foundation, the primary objective of this study transcends mere understanding, aspiring to harness this knowledge in formulating predictive models that can accurately gauge risk and recommend proactive mitigation measures
+Anchored in a robust empirical foundation, the primary objective of this study transcends mere understanding, aspiring to harness this knowledge in formulating predictive models that can accurately gauge risk and recommend proactive mitigation measures.

 Background and Rationale